Cloud-Drift/earthcube-community-talk-2023/slides/problem.md

 <section>

-## Can we make the UX of Lagrangian data analysis on par with that of Xarray?
+## Can we make the UX of Lagrangian data analysis on par with that of Xarray for gridded data?

 <ol>
 <li class="fragment">Choose a suitable data structure that is compute-, access-, and storage-efficient.</li>